linuxcaffe/tw-ann-hook/README.md

 # tw-ann-hook
 _A taskwarrior hook that enables automatic and multi-line annotations._

-*STATUS: Imaginary, the "hook" part is not yet implemented, but twan.sh works well.*
+*STATUS: the "hook" part is not yet implemented, but twan.sh script works well.*

 To use twan.sh, make the script executable (chmod +x ../path/to/twan.sh) and then follow with task ID to annotate;